JhumanJ/laravel-model-stats/README.md

 ## Inspiration
 - [Grafana](https://grafana.com/): for the dashboard/widget aspect
-- [Laravel Telescope](https://github.com/laravel/telescope): for many things in the package structure (front-end, authorization...)
+- [Laravel/Telescope](https://github.com/laravel/telescope): for many things in the package structure (front-end, authorization...)
+- [Spatie/Laravel-Web-Tinker](https://github.com/spatie/laravel-web-tinker): for their web tinker implementation, which is used for custom code widgets

 ## License